VoLKyyyOG/COMP30024/Chexers/Part B/README.md

 # Guide to Part B Folders

-# Notes to self (Callum)
-- I suspect the specification will eradicate the need for a common Agent_Core, as the code will be so simple that there isn't a point being so convoluted.
-- Ensure that the 'actions' the s_referee provides are converted to Action()
-- Come back here and re-discuss execution, how referee will EASILY pull any agents needed
-- Where will memory/time checks go (assuming referee doesn't have them)

 ## Motivations
 Since we wanted to test many different games before we attack Chexers, and with many different algorithms, we wanted a code structure that: